 But before you add any dog to your family, you must learn about the breed to ensure it is a good fit for your family.

-As their name implies, Tibetan mastiffs hail from Tibet.
+As their name implies, the Tibetan mastiffs hail from Tibet.
 However, they aren’t especially unique in this regard – all mastiff breeds are thought to descend from ancestors who lived in this part of the world.

 Tibetan mastiffs were originally tasked with basic guard dog duties.
 They were expected to protect traveling caravans and livestock, as well as their owner’s home.
 They were often left to live outside while doing so, and they became quite independent in the process.